Furniture Refinishing - 6 steps to a Natural or Raw Wood Finish

 In my life, I have been fortunate to come across some stunning pieces, some of them I have refinished and some I have painted!
-Right now I am really digging the natural raw wood look on my pieces and I am so happy with how this most recent dresser turned out!
+Right now I am really digging furniture refinishing in a natural raw wood look on my pieces and I am so happy with how this most recent dresser turned out!
 Below are the 6 steps to refinish antique furniture to a natural or raw wood finish.
+Enjoy!

 1) Clean the Piece - Nothing crazy, just a quick once over with a damp cloth will do.
 Unless the piece is in need of more just a quick wipe will do.

 2) Paint Stripper if Necessary - As much as I hate this stuff, it really does speed up the refinishing process!
 The stripper does all the heavy lifting for you and will cut your sanding time down a lot.
 I prefer a gel product that you can let sit for 5-10 minutes before scrapping off with a putty knife or blade.

 3) Sand the Body of the Piece - I use 60 grit sandpaper with an orbital sander.
 I think the key is to make sure you are not letting the sand paper get too used or cruddy.
 It might cost a bit more in sand paper to replace it more ofter but it's totally worth it in your time and elbow grease.

 4) Sand the Tricky Areas. - Again, I use 60 grit sandpaper with a mouse sander.
 This is my favourite sander as it isn't as easy to damage the piece with it and it gets into those corners so much better than an orbital sander can.